blaisethomas/intro_to_rspec/Intro_to_rspec_rails.md

 ###AN IMPORTANT NOTE!

-With **unit specs**, we are going to be testing **basic** properties of our models, views and controllers.
+With **unit specs**, we are going to be testing **basic** (unit) properties of our models, views and controllers.
 If this code is sticking to Rails convention (such as the code that we can scaffold), then we can also use conventional tests.
 Notice that if you install Rspec **before** running a `rails g scaffold` the generator will run even more code this time as it will scaffold default tests that apply to the standard CRUD code that we have generated.
 This is an interesting exercise but we need to learn to do this manually.

 At first, unit specs might seem a little trivial, and hard to understand, but the real goal is to learn enough about unit specs so that we can get on to learning about Integration tests.
 This will happen tomorrow and everything will make a lot more sense.